-Footings founded at Elevation 62.8 m on the brown very stiff to hard silty clay may be designed for a bearing capacity at serviceability limit state (SLS) of 150 kPa and factored geotechnical resistance at ultimate limit state (ULS) of 200 kPa.
-Footings founded at Elevation 61.3 for the mechanical room and elevator pad, founded on the grey stiff to very stiff silty clay, may be designed for a bearing capacity at serviceability limit state (SLS) of 100 kPa and factored geotechnical resistance at ultimate limit state (ULS) of 150 kPa.
-The factored geotechnical resistance value at ULS includes a resistance factor of 0.5.
+Footings founded on the native brown or grey silty clay or on an engineered fill pad founded on native silty clay may be designed for a bearing capacity at serviceability limit state (SLS) of 100 kPa and factored geotechnical resistance at ultimate limit state (ULS) of 150 kPa.
+Footings founded on the glacial till, encountered at 2.4 m to 3.0 m depth (Elevation 61.6 m to Elevation 60.9 m) or on an engineered fill pad founded on glacial till may be designed for a bearing capacity at serviceability limit state (SLS) of 150 kPa and factored geotechnical resistance at ultimate limit state (ULS) of 225 kPa.
 The total and differential settlements of well designed and constructed footings placed in accordance with the above recommendations are expected to be less than 25 mm and 19 mm respectively.
 The SLS and factored ULS values are valid provided the site grade raise discussed in Section 7 is respected.